magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-commerce-2.3.6-2.4.1-captcha-in-checkout-not-working.md

 This article provides a patch for the issue where the CAPTCHA feature for checkout does not work as expected on the Place Order page when using third-party payment providers like Paypal Express, Payflow Pro, or CyberSource in Adobe Commerce.

-This known issue is mentioned in developer documentation:
+This known issue is mentioned in our developer documentation:

 <ins>For Adobe Commerce 2.3.6</ins>: